openSUSE/software-o-o/README.md

 We hope you'll get involved!
 Read our [Contributors' Guide](https://github.com/openSUSE/software-o-o/blob/master/CONTRIBUTING.md) for details.

-Please note that deployments are currently not fully automated.
-So please not that commits and accepted pull-requests might not be visible on the production website software.opensuse.org for weeks or in exceptional cases for months until the deployment was triggered manually.
+Please note that deployments are currently *not fully automated*.
+So please note that commits and accepted pull-requests might not be visible on the production website software.opensuse.org for weeks or in exceptional cases for months until the deployment was triggered manually.

 ## Installing dependencies in a (open)SUSE system